grumpygabe/DF-CoronaWipes/README.md

 The very best thing this mod also adds are Twinkies.
 They're a fairly rare in the apocalypse, but a luxury when you can find one.
 Rumor is they can be a bit of a pick-me-up after a truly harrowing experience.

 # Installation
 It's easy.
-Drop the 9-CoronaWipes mod in your mods folder.
+Drop the 9-CoronaWipes folder into in your mods folder.